 Members of the task force are Allen Pope, Larry D. Hinzman, Nicole Biebow, Sandy Starkweather, Will Ambrose, and Yuji Kodama.
 The task force has met four times in the autumn 2017.

-The 2018 budget for the Secretariat is found in the appendix.
+The 2018 budget for the Secretariat is found in Appendix 1.
+A description of the Secretariat assignments can be found in Appendix 2.

 SAON Secretariat Task Force